(We have also published a Simple Data Conversion Tutorial.)

 Mainframe Computers and Mid-Range Computers

 Mainframe and Mid-Range operating systems define not only the name, date, and size of a file, but the type of file.
 They define and manage the record structure of the file, and even manage the indexing.
-These computers have file-management services built into the operating system to handle file I/O on a record basis, including handling the indexing.
+These computers have record-management services built into the operating system to handle file I/O on a record basis, including handling the indexing.
 On these computers you normally read and write whole records with each I/O request.

 Personal Computers

 Personal computers such as Windows, UNIX, and Macintosh store files as a stream of bytes with no structure.
-The operating system simply reads or writes as many bytes as the application program tells it to, without regard to record boundaries, etc. In fact, the operating system doesn't even know what the record size is; it only regards files as a collection of bytes, with no sturcture.
+The operating system simply reads or writes as many bytes as the application program tells it to, without regard to record boundaries, etc. In fact, the operating system doesn't even know what the record size is; it only regards files as a collection of bytes, with no structure.

 It's up to the application program to handle the structure -- that is, to separate data into records.
-The application program will make an I/O request to the operating system which specifies the number of bytes the OS is to return, and the application will then treat that data as one complete record.
+Typically the application program will make an I/O request to the operating system which specifies the number of bytes the OS is to return, and the application will then treat that data as one complete record.

-Notice that from the operating system point of view there is no information with the data file which specifies the record structure (although many applications will include that information within the file itself).
+Notice that from the operating system point of view there is no information with the data file which specifies the record structure (although many applications will embed that information within the file itself).
 In general, you can't determine the record structure from the disk file; you need separate documentation for that.
-However, PC files commonly delimit records with a CR-LF, and UNIX computers normally delimit records with a Newline (a LF), and those can be used to quickly determine the record size if there is no other documentation.
+However, PC files commonly delimit records with a CR-LF, and UNIX computers normally delimit records with a Newline (a LF), and those can be used to determine the record size if there is no other documentation.
 But because there is no record structure imposed by the OS, there is nothing to prevent shorter or longer records within the file.
 You normally have to scan the entire file to be sure the records are all the same size.

 The topic of file content could occupy many articles.
 We will briefly suggest a few issues.

 File content obviously refers to the data within the file, but that also has different meanings.
-It can mean the code set, record layout, data types, and the variable data content of each record.
+It can mean the code set, record layout, data types, or the variable data content of each record.
 IBM mainframe and AS/400 computers encode the alphabet using the EBCDIC code set, while most other computers, including the IBM PC, use ASCII coding.
 So a simple character field on a mainframe cannot be used on a PC without an EBCDIC to ASCII conversion.
 Furthermore, the layout you receive with the tape will seldom specify which character set is used.
 That's assumed from the operating system.
 So the COBOL field: 05 NAME PIC X(30). will contain EBCDIC characters if it originates on a mainframe, and ASCII characters if it originates on a PC.
 But the layout generally won't tell you that.

-Binary fields are common in mainframe data, but less common on PCs, which tend to store numbers as characters.
+Binary numeric fields are common in mainframe data, but less common on PCs, which tend to store numbers as characters.
 Even when binary is used on a PC, the binary data type is not the same as binary on a mainframe.
 PC applications can seldom understand a mainframe binary field, and may often just return the wrong value without reporting an error.

 So what's considered a "standard" file type on one computer platform is not the same as a "standard" file on another platform.
-For example, Mainframe computers almost exclusively use fixed length records with no record delimiters, whereas Windows systems often use variable length records, and almost always use record delimiters, even on fixed length records.
+For example, Mainframe computers almost exclusively use fixed length records with no record delimiters, whereas Windows systems often use variable length records, and almost always use CR-LF record delimiters, even on fixed length records.
 Macintosh computers seldom use fixed length records, preferring variable length records with a CR record delimiter.

-Media Conversion is the term generally used when you only need to change the media, while leaving the tape format, file type, and file content unchanged.
+While "Data Conversion" generally refers to the total process of converting both the media and the data, "Media Conversion" is the term generally used when you only need to change the media, while leaving the tape format, file type, and file content unchanged.
 If you have the right operating system and tape program to read the tape, and an application program that can use the files, but you just don't have the right tape drive, then a media conversion is probably all you need.

-Be aware, though, that even the same tape program may not write the same way to all tapes.
+Be aware, though, that even the same tape program may not write the same way to all types of tapes.
 For example, Arcserve, BackupExec, and others write slightly differently to a DLT tape than they do to a 4mm DDS tape, and simply copying from one to the other does not always work.

 Mainframe Tape Details A detailed description of physical and logical recording on mainframe tapes.